psygo/flutter_demo_improved/README.md

 It features:

+- Unit, widget and integration tests.
+    - All derived from, but not *ipsis litteris* to [Flutter's Testing Cookbook](https://flutter.dev/docs/testing).
 - Better organization of tests.
 - More organized structure.
     - Theming is now parameterized in a theme folder.
 All references to themes should go there.